 Some people will tell you that San Francisco’s “that neighborhood” is the Tenderloin, a section of downtown bordered by Geary Street to the north, Market Street to the south, and Mason Street and Van Ness Avenue to the east and west respectively.
 Just like the rest of the City by the Bay, these few blocks are steeped in a colorful history filled with equal smatterings of optimism, rule bending, and activism.
 But today, this island in SF’s growing sea of gentrification has become easy to misunderstand; its glory days often feel as if they’ve faded into the past.

 Opened in the heart of the neighborhood in 2015, the Tenderloin Museum is shifting those perceptions for both locals and visitors.
-The next time you’re staying at HI San Francisco City Center hostel, just a few blocks away from the Tenderloin Museum, try popping into the museum yourself for a little bit of background knowledge.
+The next time you’re visiting San Francisco, try popping into the museum yourself for a little bit of background knowledge.
 After an afternoon spent here, you may just see the neighborhood’s rough edges start to soften.